ABOUT THE PROGRAM

-The Field School consists of two courses, one theoretical and one practical, both held in Castiglione del Lago.
+The Field School consists of two courses, one theoretical and one practical, both based in Castiglione del Lago with daily work on the archeological site.
 The program aims to provide you with a comprehensive overview of up-to-date theories and methods of archaeological research and fieldwork as applied to the civilizations that shaped the history and culture of central Italy.
-The Field School runs for 6 weeks, from late May through mid-July.
-Program dates for Summer 2019 will be Saturday, May 25th (arrival in Italy) to Saturday, July 6th (departure).
+The two core courses are:

-Will introduce you to the region’s history and heritage, as context for our archaeological research.
+This course will introduce you to the region’s history and heritage, as context for archaeological research.
 It also provides a theoretical background for the summer program’s learning and training.
 Course credit: 3

 The last three years of campaigns in the territory of Castiglione del Lago have revealed significant archaeological remains, including a Roman building complex and a possible Roman road.
 The goal of the campaign as a whole is to assess the original pattern of human impact in the entire territory, and understand its development since antiquity.